Measles: A Comprehensive Guide

 The MMR vaccine works by teaching your immune system to fight the measles virus.
 Getting vaccinated on schedule as a child provides strong, long-lasting protection.
 Adults who are unsure about their vaccination status can get a simple blood test to check immunity levels.

-Regular vaccination records help track protection and ensure you stay current with boosters if needed.
+Regular vaccination records help you and your healthcare provider confirm whether you have received the recommended MMR doses.
 Encouraging family members to stay up-to-date creates a protective shield around vulnerable people.
 Public health campaigns continue to educate communities about measles prevention and vaccine safety.

 Frequently Asked Questions